 ‘Network User Policy’ means the policy described in Section 6.4 of this Access Arrangement.

 ‘non-Residential DP’ or ‘Commercial DP’ has the meaning given to it in Section 2.3.1 of this Access Arrangement.

+‘Peak Period’ means the period in a Calendar Year from 1 June to 30 September (inclusive).

 ‘Post-tax revenue model’ or ‘PTRM’ means a set of Microsoft Excel spreadsheets (combined into one file, often referred to as a singular spreadsheet) that perform iterative calculations to derive the X factors for each regulatory year of the AA period from a given set of inputs (in accordance with National Gas Rule and National Gas Law).

 ‘Planned Interruption’ means an interruption of the supply of Gas to the Network for: